openplanet-nl/nadeoapi-docs/docs/index.md

 As of July 2023, the _Competition_, _Matchmaking_ and _Club_ domains have been merged into the **Meet** API.
 The old domains will stay functional for a while, but it's highly recommended to migrate off of them as soon as possible.

-Additionally, [the OAuth documentation](/oauth/summary) contains extensive information on integrating external applications with the official Trackmania OAuth API.
+Additionally, [the OAuth documentation](/oauth/summary) contains information on integrating external applications with the official Trackmania OAuth API.
+Note that this API is completely separate from the main game APIs, and authentication flows are not compatible between the two.

 ## Responsible usage